elvanalandi/Home-Cybersecurity-Lab/TheHive-Cortex-MISP/TheHive-Cortex-MISP Setup and Integration/README.md

 ![MISP Change Password](images/misp-newpass.png)
 After changing the password, you will be navigated to the "My Profile" section, where you can view the admin information.
 ![MISP Profile](images/misp-profile.png)
 Now, set up the organisation.
-This information is essential for establishing the connection between MISP and TheHive.
 To do this, access the "Add Organisation" section from the **Administration** menu in the navigation bar and select **Add Organisations**.
 ![MISP Add Organisation](images/misp-addorg.png)
 Then, add the organisation details according to your preference.
 The **Organisation Identifier** and **UUID** are mandatory.
 For the UUID, you need to click the **Generate UUID** button first to generate a unique identifier.
 ![MISP Organisation](images/misp-org.png)